benjaminagbo/Machine-Learning-Projects/README.md

 # Machine-Learning-Projects
-ML Models

 (1) Unsupervised Learning of Mall Customers  based on their Annual Income and Spending Score using Hierarchical Clustering.

 (2)Wine Quality Prediction(Classification Problem) using Naive Bayes, KNN, and SVM.